dyouberg/mean-todo/README.md

 1. Install Node Package Manager available here: https://nodejs.org/en/download/
 2. Install MongoDB available here (Community Server Edition)... if you have Homebrew you can run `brew install mongodb`: https://www.mongodb.com/download-center#community
-3. Configure MongoDB: `sudo mkdir -p /data/db`
+3. Configure MongoDB - Create the Data Directory: `sudo mkdir -p /data/db`
 4. Grant Write Permissions on the directory: `sudo chmod 777 /data/db`
-4. Run MongoDB Daemon: `mongod`
+5. In a new tab, Start the MongoDB Daemon Process: `mongod`
-5. In a new tab, Run Mongo: `mongo`
+6. In a new tab, Run Mongo to verify that you can connect to the Mongo Shell: `mongo`

 ## Quickstart
 1. Clone the Repository
 2. Install the base npm modules with `npm install`.
 3. Start up the server with `node server.js`.
+If you are getting a MongoDB error, remember to launch mongod in a new tab or window.
 4. View in browser at `http://localhost:8080`.

 ## Project Layout